Lionsberg/lionsberg-wiki/Lionsberg Community Information/People/Lionsberg Co-Creators.md

 	- Introduced to Jordan by: Jordan
 24. Ernie Hernandez
 	- Invited by: Jordan
 	- Introduced to Jordan by: Ron Sukut
+- 25. Steve Schwarz
+	- Invited by: Jordan
+	- Introduced to Jordan by: Sasha Strauss
+	- Art of Tea
+- 26. Justin LeBlanc
+	- Invited by: Jordan
+	- Introduced to Jordan by: Jahn Ballard
+- 27. Jahn Ballard
+	- Invited by: Jordan
+	- Introduced to Jordan by: Rob Farjado
+- 28. Warren Linney
+	- Invited by: Jahn Ballard
+	- Introduced to Jordan by: Jahn Ballard

 ## Invitations